Uniswap/docs/docs/sdk/v3/guides/advanced/05-range-orders.md

 ## Next Steps

-This guide showcases everything you need to implement Range Orders on your own but only demonstrates creating a Take Profit order in `token0` to `token1` direction.
+This guide showcases everything you need to implement Range Orders on your own, but only demonstrates creating a Take Profit order in `token0` to `token1` direction.
 Consider implementing Buy Limit orders as described in the [Range Orders concept page](../../../../concepts/protocol/range-orders.md#buy-limit-orders).

 This is currently the last guide in the `v3-sdk` series.
 Consider joining the [Uniswap Discord](https://discord.com/invite/ybKVQUWb4s) or checkout the official [Github](https://github.com/Uniswap) to learn more about the Uniswap Protocol.